 Madeline feels the harp is just starting to be explored and it is exciting to see all the new ideas composers are bringing to the instrument.

-The four-part series ends with a personal concert featuring Nikki Chooi, Concertmaster with the BPO.
+The fourth porgram in the series features a personal concert with Nikki Chooi, Concertmaster with the BPO.
 He has selected compositions by Back, Massenet, and Tchaikovsky: Excerpts from Swan Lake.

 In this performance, we present our concertmaster, Nikki Chooi.